 Step 4.
 Give your custom workspace a name and select the columns to be included in your workspace from the list of available columns on the left.
 Make sure to add the Google Rank column and the Google URL found column to show the ranking page.
 When you're done, click OK.

 Step 5.
-Now create the filters by clicking the filter button and define conditions for your workspace.
+Now create the filters by clicking the filter button and defining conditions for your workspace.
 Hit Add filter and select Google Rank from the down-arrow menu (or your rank in any other target search engine) being less than any lowest rank you want the workspace to show.
 For instance, you can type in 21 if you want to see keywords for which you're ranking on the first two SERPs.

 Now, hit the Add Filter button once more and specify the maximum ranking you want the workspace to show.
 Say, if you want to see keywords for which you rank in positions 6 to 20 in the SERPs, you'll need to create the following condition: Google Rank > more than > 6.